 NOTE.
 Maximum stream capture PCAP files are approximately 2GB in size.

-Take a screenshot capture
+How to take a screenshot capture

 1. From the Settings menu, select Capture.

 NOTE.
 If the Capture configuration menu does not appear under the Settings menu, option MP2-IP-MEAS is not installed, but screen captures are still functional.